ln-komandur/IP-Cameras/README.md

 ## Securing the router
+1. Check the signal strength of the 5GHz band in each of the camera locations
-1. Avoid setting a common SSID for 2.4GHz and 5GHz so that devices can select them automatically.
+    1. If it is strong enough (i.e. will not disconnect), then avoid setting a common SSID for 2.4GHz and 5GHz bands so that devices can select them automatically.
 Devices may then pick the slower but stronger 2.4GHz band all the time instead of the less stronger but faster 5GHz band
+    2. If it not strong enough (i.e. possibility of disconnections), then set a common SSID for 2.4GHz and 5GHz bands so that devices can select them automatically.
+Devices may then pick the slower but stronger 2.4GHz band but will not disconnect even if faster 5GHz band is not in range
 2. Hide the SSID to which IP Cameras connect
-3. Whitelist the
+3. Whitelist Wi-fi for the mac address of
-    1. Wifi mac address of each IP Camera
+    1.  each IP Camera
-    2. Wifi mac address of the desktop
+    2.  the ftp box
-    3. Ethernet mac address of the desktop
-    4. Mac address of any other approved device to access the cameras and the desktop (e.g. phone)
+    3.  any other approved device on the intranet to access the cameras and the ftp box (e.g. phone)
 4. Scan 5GHz channels and select a less congested channel
-5. If the ftp desktop box needs to be connected to the internet, the ip cameras can still be restrained by setting
+5. If the ftp box needs to be connected to the internet, the ip cameras can still be restrained by setting
     1.  appropriate *parental controls* in the router
     2.  rules in the router firewall
     3. Setting the gateway the same as the IP Address of the camera in the camera IP settings.
 Refer [this approach](https://medium.com/@ShinobiSystems/how-to-stop-a-reolink-cameras-or-others-from-sending-unauthorized-data-to-offsite-locations-47f6d1df3137) for more details